OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/forms/Form_editor_17_1.md

 Creates a multiple choice selection scale.
 If necessary, participants can add additional items to the list.
 The order of the individual choices can be changed using the arrows.

 Under "Obligation", one can set the question as obligatory or optional.
-Obligatorische Blöcke müssen ausgefüllt werden um das Formular absenden zu können.
+Mandatory blocks must be filled in to submit the form.

 The multiple choice can also be used as a basis (condition) for the question rules.
 This way, certain containers and their contents are displayed depending on the predefined answer selected by the user.